JokeBergmans/spotimy/README.md

 Download songs from your public Spotify playlists via youtube-dl

-Script is written in python, using the spotipy lib
+Script is written in python3, using the spotipy lib